 Pack Like a Pro

 Having organised the trip itself and everything at home, all that’s left is packing.
-When you’re away from home, your luggage becomes your only form of storage so make it work to your advantage.
+When you’re away from home, your carry on bag and luggage becomes your only form of storage so make it work to your advantage.

 - Start early and have a rehearsal to pack up all you think you’ll need.